 Know who your competitors are

-Continuing with the previous point, we recommend you to compile an up-to-date list of competing apps before submitting yours in stores.
-Gather basic information: launch date, average rating, number of updates.
+Continuing with the previous point, we recommend you compile an up-to-date list of competing apps before submitting yours in stores.
+Gather basic information: launch date, average rating, and several updates.
 Study user reviews as you will need them to better understand the interests and preferences of your audience.
 It’s equally important to highlight the flaws of your competitors and fix them in your app.

 Determine what platforms and mHealth technologies to use

 Depending on the target audience, the next step is to determine what platforms and technologies to use for your project.
 The choice of a platform (iOS or Android) depends on various factors, economic and user-oriented.
 For example, older patients are less likely to be users of wearable technologies.
 They prefer to use websites and tablets.
 Whereas the younger audience prefers mobile apps.
 Geographical, gender, and income factors also play their role.

 It’s possible that to reach the maximum number of users you’ll need to create native apps for both iOS and Android.
 Then again, your target audience may significantly prefer one platform over the other.
 Check these things out on Statista and similar resources.

 Will your app require the use of a camera?
 GPS tracker?
 Integration with the iOS HealthKit?
 The important point is that you don’t have to implement everything at once, but planning will serve you well.